Spatial Angular Pseudo-Derivative Search Algorithm: A Real-Time Single-Snapshot Super-Resolution Sparse DOA Scheme for Automotive Radar: INTRODUCTION

 \section{INTRODUCTION}

-While super-resolution direction-of-arrival (DOA) estimation has been extensively studied for over four decades \cite{96-Twodecades}, \cite{23-Twodecades}, achieving real-time accuracy remains a formidable challenge under stringent constraints such as limited computational resources, restricted array apertures, and the single-snapshot constraint.
+While super-resolution direction-of-arrival (DOA) estimation has been extensively studied for over four decades \cite{96-Twodecades}, \cite{23-Twodecades}, simultaneously achieving real-time operation and high estimation accuracy remains a formidable challenge under stringent constraints such as limited computational resources, restricted array apertures, and the single-snapshot constraint.
 Notably, this technology is pivotal for automotive millimeter-wave (mmWave) radars, where it enables critical perception tasks within autonomous driving systems and robotic environments \cite{JSTSP-4D-Sparsity}, \cite{TITS-4D-Cloud-Points}, \cite{Radar_Localization}, \cite{RadarSLAM}, \cite{Radar_Point_Clouds_Generation}.
 Therefore, addressing these challenges to enhance the angular estimation performance of mmWave radars is essential to meet the requirements \cite{Radar_Automotive} of next-generation autonomous driving.

-In autonomous driving scenarios, the DOA estimation process must be executed for all Range-Doppler (RD) cells \cite{Blind_Array_Calibration} identified by Constant False Alarm Rate (CFAR) detection within the strict duration of a single frame interval.
-Typically, the frame interval of automotive mmWave radars is less than 50 ms, during which multiple RD cells must be processed \cite{Scater_to_Point_Clouds}, \cite{GPU_Real_Time_DOA}.
-Considering the time overhead incurred by post-processing following point cloud generation, computational efficiency becomes the primary prerequisite for the practicality of any super-resolution DOA algorithm.
-Failure to achieve effective DOA estimation within the required time frame inevitably results in the loss of critical target information, thereby compromising the integrity of the generated point clouds and severely undermining the reliability of the downstream radar processing pipeline.
-In addition, estimation accuracy and angular resolution are equally vital metrics for evaluating super-resolution DOA algorithms.
-Consequently, a super-resolution DOA algorithm with practical potential needs to simultaneously provide low computational complexity, high accuracy, and superior angular resolution \cite{Radar_Automotive}.
+In autonomous driving scenarios, DOA estimation must be performed for all Range–Doppler (RD) cells identified by Constant False Alarm Rate (CFAR) detection within the time interval between two consecutive radar frames \cite{Blind_Array_Calibration}, \cite{Scater_to_Point_Clouds}, \cite{GPU_Real_Time_DOA}.
+Failure to complete the estimation within the available time budget may lead to the loss of target information, degrade point-cloud quality, and consequently affect the reliability of subsequent radar processing.
+Considering the computational overhead of downstream radar processing following point-cloud generation, computational efficiency becomes a primary prerequisite for the practical deployment of super-resolution DOA algorithms.
+Meanwhile, the estimation accuracy and angular resolution of DOA algorithms are also key factors affecting point-cloud quality and the performance of subsequent radar processing.
+Therefore, a practical super-resolution DOA method should simultaneously achieve low computational complexity, high estimation accuracy, and superior angular resolution \cite{Radar_Automotive}.